Cefa Natural Park

 The Cefa Natural Park (Parcul Natural Cefa) is a protected area (natural park category V IUCN) situated in Romania, on the administrative territory of Bihor County.

 Location

-The Natural Park is located at the west limit of the Bihor county with Hungary, on the Pannonian-Bulgarian migration corridor, one of the main bird migration corridors in Europe.
+The natural park is located on the west limit of the Bihor County with Hungary, on the Pannonian-Bulgarian migration corridor, one of the main bird migration corridors in Europe.

 Description

-Cefa Natural Park with an area of 5002 ha was declared natural protected area by the Government Decision Number 1217 of December 02, 2010 (published in Romanian Official Paper Number 840 of December 15, 2010) and represents a large area with swamps, canals, floodplains, forest (Rădvani Forest), and pastures, and is a wetland of international importance especially a waterfowl habitat and terrestrial species.
+Cefa Natural Park with an area of 5002 ha was declared a natural protected area by the Government Decision Number 1217 of December 02, 2010 (published in Romanian Official Paper Number 840 of December 15, 2010) and represents a large area with swamps, canals, floodplains, forest (Rădvani Forest), and pastures, and is a wetland of international importance, especially as habitat for waterfowls and terrestrial species.